nop33/si/src/content/custom-page/home.md

   description: ""
 header:
   title: Supporting policy-makers in their cooperation with future generations
-introSection:
-  content: |
-    The Simon Institute for Longterm Governance (SI) is somewhere between a research lab and a training centre, founded and nourished by a community of researchers and policy-makers.

-    We are building the knowledge and community to improve the global governance of catastrophic risks.

-    Our work is guided by a vision of governance tools and practices that account for future generations, facilitated by advances in research and attitudes.

-    As we're a non-profit, we can afford to focus on the longterm.
-  link:
-    text: More about us
-    url: /about
 keyfactsSection:
   - title: "Approach"
     description: "We aim for longterm impact by discreetly supporting multilateral institutions."